-Support S.3283 – Protect America’s Children from Toxic Pesticides Act
+Support S.269 – Protect America’s Children from Toxic Pesticides Act

 Each year, the United States uses over a billion pounds of pesticides accounting for approximately one fifth of worldwide use.
 In 2017 and 2018, the Environmental Protection Agency registered more than 100 pesticides containing ingredients considered to be dangerous.

-In November 2021, Senator Booker (D-NJ) re-introduced the Protect America’s Children from Toxic Pesticides Act (S.3283 PACTPA), a bill which was originally introduced in the 116th Congress by Representative Neguse’s (D-CO-2) Office in the House and Senator Udall’s (D-NM) Office in Senate.
+In February 2023, Senator Booker (D-NJ) re-introduced the Protect America’s Children from Toxic Pesticides Act (S.269 PACTPA) for the second time.
+The bill which was originally introduced in the 116th Congress by Representative Neguse’s (D-CO-2) Office in the House and Senator Udall’s (D-NM) Office in Senate.
 The bill would ban the most damaging pesticides that have been scientifically proven to harm the safety of people and our environment.

 Some of the stipulations of the bill include: